RossAdams/microsoft-graph-docs/api-reference/beta/api/connectorgroup_post_applications.md

-# Create application
+# Associate an application with a ConnectorGroups

-Use this API to create a new application.
+Use this API to create a new association between application an application and a connectorGroups.
 ### Prerequisites
 The following **scopes** are required to execute this API: *Directory.ReadWrite.All Or Directory.AccessAsUser.All*
 ### HTTP request